Ife-deb/Ulete/README.md

 # Ulete
-A react app fro student athletes
+A react app for student athletes